-If you're having trouble with any behavioral change -- whether it's losing weight or stopping smoking -- oftentimes, the problem is not planning.
+If you're having trouble with any behavioral change -- whether it's losing weight, quitting smoking, or limiting your drinking -- oftentimes, the problem is not planning.

 Health challenges come in many forms: there are logistical ones (squeezing in gym time on a jam-packed day), social ones (another happy hour meeting, boss?), and the extremely frustrating genetic ones (thanks for the hip-swelling metabolism, pop).

 And while you have to tame whatever demons are the greatest threats to success, the mental challenges are typically the hardest because they’re the ones least discussed and a complex stew of emotions, hormones, feelings, and baggage that can handcuff even the best intentions—and the most well-devised plans.

 “As much as we like to talk ourselves in and out of doing things, the fact is that our emotional responses are what drives so much of our behavior,” says Art Markman, Ph.D., professor of psychology at the University of Texas and author of Smart Change.

 “If you can’t overcome emotional factors that prevent behavior change, all of the great planning does no good.”

 Though it’s difficult to simplify something as complex as the human brain suddenly saying no to 3 extra servings of hash browns, it is worth looking at three of the more common emotional roadblocks—self-doubt, willpower, and anxiety—for some insights into the best ways to embrace mind games as a way to overcome them.

 Markman says the best predictor for whether people engage in healthy behavior change for the long-term is simple: You like what you’re doing.
 But, that doesn’t mean that progress is hiccup-free, and that’s where thinking about thinking can help you during those times.